-For the third quarter of 2017, BHGE income tax expense was \$93 million compared to income tax expense of \$70 million in the third quarter of 2016.
-The increase was primarily attributable to BHGE not recognizing a tax benefit on its share of U.S. losses since we have recorded valuation allowances against our U.S. tax assets, including net operating losses and foreign tax credit carryforwards.
-Consequently, the \$93 million of tax expense is primarily attributable to non-U.S. taxes related to our foreign subsidiaries.
-The positive impact of foreign tax rates lower than the U.S. rate of 35% is offset by adjustments to prior estimates, increased valuation allowances and withholding taxes.
+Income tax expense was \$96 million for the quarter ended September 30, 2017 compared to \$70 million for the three months ended September 30, 2016.
+The increase was primarily attributable to us not being subject to U.S. tax after the Transactions and unable to recognize a tax benefit on U.S. losses as those losses are passed through to our members.
+Consequently, the tax expense is primarily attributable to non-U.S. taxes related to our foreign subsidiaries.
+The positive impact of tax rates below the U.S. rate of 35% is offset by adjustments to prior estimates, increased valuation allowances and withholding taxes.
 The prior year quarter reflects 100% of the taxes associated with U.S. and non-U.S. earnings of the historic GE O&G business.